brainhackorg/brainhack_cloud/content/en/tutorials/hpc.md

 Your first need to request access to those resources with this [form](./../../docs/request).

-Then follow the above instructions, but leave `Use cluser network` activated.
+Then follow the above instructions, but leave `Use cluser network` activated and `RDMA options enabled`.